BetterDiscord/BetterDiscord/CONTRIBUTING.md

 ### BetterDiscord Architecture

-BetterDiscord is currently broken up into two main pieces--the local injector, and the remote application.
+BetterDiscord is currently broken up into two main pieces--the local injector, and the renderer application.

 #### Injector

 The injector is the piece that runs on the user's computer, and the piece added by the [installer](https://github.com/rauenzi/BBDInstaller).
-The main job of this package is to inject into Discord and load the remote package.
-The injector and its code lives on the [injector branch](https://github.com/rauenzi/BetterDiscordApp/tree/injector).
+The main job of this package is to inject into Discord and load the renderer package.
+The injector and its code lives in the `injector` folder.

-#### Remote Application
+#### Renderer Application

 This is the main payload of BetterDiscord.
-This is what gets linked remotely by the [injector](#injector).
+This is what gets linked executed in the renderer context by the [injector](#injector).
 This portion is where most of the user interaction and development will be.
 This module is responsible for loading plugins and themes, as well as handling settings, emotes and more.

 ## How Can I Contribute?